SeanCremer/SeanCremer.github.io/ChoosingAPrimaryKey.md

 - **Department** Table stores things like Mens, Womans, Kids etc.
 - **SubGroup** Table stores things like TShirts, Shoes, Shorts etc.
 - **DepartmentSubGroup** table stores the mappings of what Sub Groups belong to a department.
 - **DepartmentSubGroupItem** table stores the actual Item associated with the the DEpartment And Sub Group.
-Important to note that it is an Identifying relationship in teh example to build a composite key for demo purposes.
+Important to note that it is an Identifying relationship in the example to build a composite key for demo purposes.

-This department mapping is going to be used in Association with the Sales table to identify the item being sold. teh code examples will assume the existance of the above structure and merely focus on teh different options avaialble to the Sales Table.
-We will be looking at teh following Sale Table design options:
+This department mapping is going to be used in Association with the Sales table to identify the item being sold. the code examples will assume the existance of the above structure and merely focus on the different options avaialble to the Sales Table.
+We will be looking at the following Sale Table design options:

 - Sale Table with a Clustered Integer Primary Key and a secondary non-Clustered index on the Attribute Table DepartmentSubGroupItem.
 - Sale Table with a Non-Clustered Integer Primary Key and a secondary Clustered index on the Attribute Table DepartmentSubGroupItem.
 - Sale Table with the DepartmentSubGroupTable as an Identifying Parent Table creating a composite primary key, no secondary index required.

-All teh below table structures were populated with a random 50000 rows.
+All the below table structures were populated with a random generated 50 000 rows.
 The script can be found here:

 [Load Script](PrimaryKeyTableLoad.md)